nisutte/voxel-serl/README.md

 - [ ] examine ensemble sizes and subsampling
 - [ ] make position augmentation for pose data (also rotation)
 - [ ] enhance voxel grid augmentation (tough since it is 3dconv)
+- [ ] make a data consistency checker for the replay buffer
+- [ ] add seconds passed since last action to the state
+- [x] improve camera frame polling (sometimes very slow)
+  - camera lag time is ~60ms, quite high but i cannot do much about it

 ## Contributions